weewee543/TwitchClone/README.md

 <b>Built with MaterialUi, React-Router and ReactJS.</b>

-This project I wanted to get a feel of how to style my apps with MaterialUi and handle routing within the app.
+This project I wanted to get a feel of how to style my apps with Material-UI and handle routing within the app.

 I called my data from https://dev.twitch.tv/docs/api/ using Axios.
 After grabbing that data, I used Material-UI to display everything.